Go Euro is the best place to book trains and buses in Europe.

 I didn’t stay here myself, so I can only recommend this to you from the other reviews I have read.
 What I can tell you is that the Skopje Marriott is IN the main square, so you’ll be looking down at Alexander the Great rather than being under him if you get the right room.
-They have the whole hot tub/steamroom/sauna going on, and boast one of the finest restaurants in Macedonia.
+They have the whole hot tub/steamroom/sauna going on, and boast one of the finest restaurants in North Macedonia.
 With beautiful views from your room, and reportedly very magical suites, this is the crème de la crème when it comes to the best hotels in Skopje.

 I also stayed in an AirBNB in Debar Maalo whilst I was here to hang out with the hipsters for a while.
 If you’re new to AirBNB, click here to sign up and get £28/$37 in travel credit!